codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 used by the installer will be instead saved locally in a folder `./codefresh_manifests`.

 You can then inspect the manifests locally or edit/apply them manually if you wish.

+## Installing Codefresh Runner with Helm

+To install the Codefresh Runner using Helm, follow these steps:

+1. Download the Codefresh CLI and authenticate it with your Codefresh account.
+Click [here](https://codefresh-io.github.io/cli/getting-started/) for more detailed instructions.
+2. Run the following command to create all of the necessary entities in Codefresh:

+    ```
+    codefresh runner init --generate-helm-values-file
+    ```

+   * This will not install anything on your cluster, except for running cluster acceptance tests, (which may be skipped using the `--skip-cluster-test` option).
+   * This command will also generate a `generated_values.yaml` file in your current directory, which you will need to provide to the `helm install` command later.
+3. Now run the following to complete the installation:

+    ```
+    helm repo add cf-runtime https://h.cfcr.io/codefresh-inc/runtime

+    helm install cf-runtime cf-runtime/cf-runtime -f ./generated_values.yaml --create-namespace --namespace codefresh
+    ```
+4. At this point you should have a working Codefresh Runner.
+You can verify the installation by running:
+    ```
+    codefresh runner execute-test-pipeline --runtime-name <runtime-name>
+    ```

 ## Using the Codefresh Runner